 The result is pretty concerning.
 "If you eat too much salt, your kidneys don't release as much water into your urine to balance out the excess sodium, which can lead to swelling," she explains.
 "Dehydration can occur because you don't have enough water in your system to balance out the salt.
 Hypertension can occur because your kidneys are not excreting water into urine, which increases blood volume and causes high blood pressure."

-The Signs: Salt dehydrates your body, so you might notice your mouth is dry and you feel thirsty.
+Signs You've Had Too Much: Salt dehydrates your body, so you might notice your mouth is dry and you feel thirsty.
 "You could also feel bloated because of the water retention.
 Your rings won't fit and your eyes may look puffy."
+Foods high in potassium can help with that.

 1. Don't season your meal.
 "Avoid the salt shaker completely, and avoid all packaged and processed foods."